tezos/tezos-mirror/docs/developer/proposal_testing.rst

   $ make

-7. Import a context from Mainnet
+7. Import a Context From Mainnet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If we wish to test the migration in a realistic scenario, we need to import a